teambit/docs/docs/ci.md

 ### Gitlab

-In `.gitlab-ci.yml` run the script that [generates the file for the user](#generate-npmrc-on-server) as initial step, before running npm install.
+In `.gitlab-ci.yml` run the script that [generates the file for the user](#generate-npmrc-on-server) as an initial step before running npm install.

-Add the BIT_TOKEN as [environment variable](https://docs.gitlab.com/ee/ci/variables/)
+Add the BIT_TOKEN as an [environment variable](https://docs.gitlab.com/ee/ci/variables/)

 ### GitHub actions

 Add the BIT_TOKEN as a [secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in GitHub.

-In the GitHub workflow file create a step before npm install section:
+In the GitHub workflow file, create a step before the npm install section:

 ```shell
 - name: init bit.dev